Volunteer Frequently Asked Questions

 Is there a deadline to apply to be a WMOF2018 volunteer?

 As we require several thousand volunteers for these series of events and each must complete several steps including training, Garda Vetting and reference checks, we recommend applicants apply as early as possible to begin the process.
-The deadline to apply as a volunteer is 15th Jan 2018.
-This is to allow for time to complete Garda vetting, the 3 stages of training, allocation of roles, and all scheduling.

 How many days do I need to volunteer?